TIY-LR-FEE-2015-Fall/assignments/20-restaurant-menu/README.md

 - [ ] Create a back of house create view for new menu items with inputs for all fields
 - [ ] Create a back of house edit view for existing menu items
 - [ ] Create a back of house action for destroying existing menu items
-- [ ] Create a back of house index for orders showing the total price
+- [ ] Create a back of house index for orders showing the total price for each
 - [ ] Create a back of house detail view for seeing the purchased items for a single order

 ## Hard Mode